 What if one channel dominates volume and drowns out the others?

-That is exactly what source weighting solves.
+That's exactly what source weighting solves.
 If Zendesk tickets are 70% of your volume, the base weights stop them from being 70% of sentiment influence.
 The per-theme breakdown also exposes which channels agree and which disagree — a theme driven by tickets alone reads differently from one confirmed across all five channels.
 A theme flagged by a single high-volume channel but absent from NPS verbatims and user interviews almost always points at a segment-specific issue, not a product-wide one.
-The brief should reflect that distinction explicitly.
+The brief should reflect that distinction explicitly with a cross-channel agreement indicator.

 Should I use an off-the-shelf VoC platform instead of building this?

-Medallia, Qualtrics, and SentiSum handle parts of this workflow well.
-The gap is normalization and bias correction — most platforms skip both.
+Medallia, Qualtrics, and Sprinklr — all Leaders in the 2026 Gartner MQ — handle parts of this workflow well.
+The gap is normalization and bias correction, which most platforms skip.
 If budget allows, use a VoC platform for ingestion and basic analysis, then add a custom normalization and weighting layer on top.
 The platform is the connector layer; the bias corrections are yours to own.
+Sentisum and Enterpret are worth evaluating if you want purpose-built feedback intelligence rather than a survey platform that added AI.

 How do I handle feedback in multiple languages?

 Translate before embedding and sentiment scoring.
-Modern sentence transformers like multilingual-e5-large handle cross-lingual similarity well, but sentiment accuracy degrades for languages outside the training set.
-For markets that drive revenue, run a sentiment model fine-tuned on that language.
-Do not rely on translation alone — sarcasm and idioms break it.
+Modern sentence transformers like multilingual-e5-large handle cross-lingual similarity well, but sentiment accuracy degrades for languages outside the training distribution.
+For markets that drive more than 10% of revenue, run a sentiment model fine-tuned on that language — don't rely on translation alone.
+Sarcasm and idioms break translation in ways that produce plausible but incorrect sentiment scores.

 What team size does this require to maintain?

 Once built, the pipeline runs unattended.
-Budget one engineer at roughly 10% of their time for maintenance — connector updates, model retraining when scoring drifts.
+Budget one engineer at roughly 10% of their time for maintenance — connector updates when APIs change, model retraining when scoring drifts (check calibration monthly).
 The weekly brief review and theme taxonomy updates take 1-2 hours per week from a product manager.
-The expensive part is the build, not the upkeep.
+The expensive part is the build: 3-6 weeks for a first working version with two channels.
+Don't count on less.

 The target is not perfection.
 The target is replacing five disconnected silos that nobody has time to synthesize with one document that gives the team a shared, bias-corrected view of what customers actually think[7].
 One brief, weekly, fifteen minutes.
 That is the bar.